-BROOM CONTROL The broom control lever activates the brooms. ("Side Broom LEVER ON" position activates the side broom.)
+BROOM CONTROL The broom control lever activates the brooms. ("Side Broom LEVER OFF" position activates main broom only.)

-Note: The main broom and side broom may be lowered independently
+Note: The main broom and side broom may be lowered independently.

 Note: The "OFF" position is achieved by placing the broom control lever in the center of the slot.
-Both broom motors (main & side) are deactivated by taking this action.
+Both broom motors (main & side) are de-activated by taking this action.